The History of

 The idea that a café should be a venue for personal connections took deep root in the Swan Family.
 Creating that experience in an abandoned building filled with decades-old electronics, boxes of packing peanuts, and baby pools to catch leaks required all the passion and skills the Swans had accumulated over time… It also necessitated some not-inconsequential risk.
 In order to fund the renovation of the building, the Swans had to sell their house.
 They also had to convince a bank to fund their efforts.
 Pitches to local banks fell flat (one banker told them he just didn’t understand coffee well enough) until they met with Charles D. Harper, who had worked with couple Darrin and Gina Swan on a vacation rental property they once operated.

-So they bought the building, which is a contributing structure to Dothan’s Main Street Commercial District, listed on the National Register of Historic Places, and invited their son, Zach Swan, and girlfriend (now wife) Destiny Hosmer, to move from Birmingham, AL to help tackle the project.
+So they bought the building, which is a contributing structure to Dothan’s Main Street Commercial District, listed on the National Register of Historic Places, and invited their son, Zach Swan, and girlfriend (now wife) Destiny, to move from Birmingham, AL to help tackle the project.
 They got to work removing all the trash, a necessary precursor to the real task of refurbishing and repurposing the building for its new life.

 Initially, the Swans brought in contractors to bid on different jobs, like cleaning the wood floors.
 One contractor suggested using a pressure washer, which would have cleaned the floors but also damaged them.
 Instead, the family did research into preserving old floors using a gentler process called soda blasting.

-Armed with that information, Zach, now Roaster and COO, spent six months soda blasting every piece of wood in the building—learning about halfway through that wearing goggles and a full body suit would help prevent skin rashes.
+Armed with that information, Zach, spent six months soda blasting every piece of wood in the building—learning about halfway through that wearing goggles and a full body suit would help prevent skin rashes.
 Another contractor said it would cost $12,000 to sand the floors, a take-it-or-leave-it estimate that didn’t allow for preserving old ruts, paint splatters, and other markings.
 Instead, the Swans purchased a used sander and did it themselves.

 Architect Jason Schmidt and mechanical engineer Ed Locke helped the Swans obtain building permits, research building codes, and work with the local historic preservation committee.
 Even when they had to rely on the work of subcontractors, The Swans insisted on control over how the building was treated.
 New plumbing was needed, and they required that the contractor use materials appropriate to the era in places where the pipes were exposed.
 “We wanted copper pipes, and they were like, ‘It’s easiest to put up PVC,’” recalls Darrin, co-founder and CFO.
 “We don’t want the easiest; we are going for aesthetics and what it would have been like in the past.”